-Participation in Forest School encourages development across all areas of the Early Years Foundation Stage.
+Participation in Woodland School encourages development across all areas of the Early Years Foundation Stage.

 Forest School has been shown to have the obvious benefits of exercise out in the fresh air but also has a really positive impact on children’s outcomes in personal, social and emotional development, boosting children’s confidence, positive behaviour and social skills.
 It has been shown to help children build a sense of independence, high self-esteem and co-operation.
 During Forest School sessions children investigate, explore and discover in a natural but safe outdoor space.